rkitover/windows-dev-guide/README.md

 ```

 .
 There is no analogue to the `STDIN` stream.
 This gets quite
-complex because the pipeline paradigm is central in pwsh.
+complex because the pipeline paradigm is central in PowerShell.

 For example, text data is generally broken up into string objects
 for each line.
 If you pipe to `out-string` they will be combined